M-Media-Group/le-chat/docs/src/content/docs/broadcasting.md

 ---
 title: Broadcasting
-description: Documentation for Laravel Chat broadcasting.
+description: Documentation for Le Chat broadcasting.
 ---

 ## Introduction
-Laravel Chat comes with out-of-the-box support for broadcasting messages in real-time.
+Le Chat comes with out-of-the-box support for broadcasting messages in real-time.
 This allows you to create a more interactive chat experience by pushing new messages to users as they are sent.

 ## Broadcasting Setup
 To enable broadcasting, you need to configure broadcasting in your Laravel application.
 Refer to the [Laravel Broadcasting documentation](https://laravel.com/docs/broadcasting) for detailed instructions on setting up broadcasting.